On local Galois deformation rings: Rsquare is complete intersection

 \subsection{Bounding the dimension of the fibres}

 Let $\pp$ be a prime ideal of $R^{\ps}$ such that $\dim R^{\ps}/\pp\le 1$.
-Let $\kappa$ be an algebraic closure of the residue field of $\pp$ and let $y: R^{\ps} \to \kappa$ denote the corresponding homomorphism of $R^{\ps}$-algebras.
+Its residue field $\kappa(\pp)$ is either $k$ or a local field by Lemma \ref{P1R} below.
+Let $\kappa$ be an algebraic closure $\kappa(\pp)$ equipped with its natural topology and let $y: R^{\ps} \to \kappa$ denote the corresponding homomorphism.
 The goal of this subsection (Proposition \ref{bound_dim_fibre}) is to bound the dimension of the fibre